boxingbeetle/softfab/src/softfab/docs/start/user_manual/contents.md

 <h2><?icon IconSchedule?> Schedules</h2>

 It is possible to schedule a job in the future via the web interface.
 In order to schedule a job, first a job configuration should be created.
 Both one-time scheduling and sequentially scheduling are possible.
-In case of a weekly sequence, more days of the week can be chosen.
+In case of a weekly repeat, more days of the week can be chosen.

 Once a Schedule has been created, a record is placed in the 'Schedules' overview.
 The time of the 'Last Run' will be stored and in case of a sequentially schedule, the time of the 'Next Run' will be calculated automatically.
 The color of this record represents the status, see table below.